zemekeneng/liarsdice/README.md

 This is a test harness for pitting letterpress robots against one another.

+[Letterpress][1] is a game for the iPhone, a two player cross between scrabble and go.

-You write a robot by implementing the function:
+You can write a robot by implementing the function:

     def get_move(tiles,moves,colors)